vivtej411/BLOG_MERN/README.md

 - **public**: Contains static assets for the client.
 - **src**: Contains React components and application logic.
 - **uploads**: Contains images that are posted in the Blog.
 Create uploads folder before running project if it doesn't exist in api/ path.

-## Contributing

-Contributions are welcome!
-If you find a bug or have an idea for an improvement, feel free to submit an issue or pull request.
-Please follow the coding guidelines and consider adding tests.

-> > > > > > > 9dfa39c (Initial Commit)